Avanade/DevOpsHOL/lab-1-azure-devops-project-pipeline.md

 ## Tasks

-1. Create a new project in visual studio:
+1. Go to your Azure Portal and create a new DevOps Project.
+Make sure it meets the following demands:
+    - ASP.NET Core Web App on Windows
+    - Linked to your existing VSTS account

+1. When the azure resources are created, go to your VSTS account and make sure that:
+   - The first Build and Release are successful
+   - The App is deployed and accessable

+1. Clone your code repository to your development environment and edit your solution in Visual Studio:
-   - ASP.NET Core 2.0 Web Application (MVC)
+   - Upgrade the project to ASP.NET Core 2.0
+   - Update all NuGet packages to their 2.x counterparts

-1. Add new Unit Test Project (.NET Core) + unit test
+1. Add a new Unit Test Project (.NET Core) + unit test
    - <details><summary>Click here to expand the sample unit test code</summary>

      ```csharp